-His temperament will give you an idea of the kind of behaviour you can expect from the dog, which is especially helpful if you're adopting an adult dog.
+Your Cocker Spaniel's temperament will give you an idea of the kind of behaviour you can expect from your dog.
+This is especially helpful if you're adopting an adult dog.

 Read on to learn more about the basic types of dog temperament and how you can positively influence your dog's temperament.

-There are three basic temperaments: assertive, neutral (or passive), and submissive.
+There are three basic dog temperaments; assertive, neutral (or passive), and submissive.

 Assertive dogs are confident and will fearlessly challenge another dog in the park.
 They won't be the first dog to blink!